fubar2/piloadcell/README.md

 Python code for plotting weight over time using a raspberry pi zero w, 10kg load cell and hx711 converter

 Includes code to generate tab delimited averaged readings sampled every (e.g.) minute so we can evaluate drift and figure out how to compensate for temperature.

+Initial test suggested that the plots were horribly scaled by rare outliers - so the plots are now routinely limited to +/- 2SD.
+Long runs can probably be plotted within 3SD.
+Some kind of autoregressive model us called for because the mean clearly does vary in smoothish cycles - and the times don't suggest any obvious large temperature effects.
+The unfiltered plot is served at route /raw by the flask server and usually shows that the outlier straightens out the previously wiggly line by making the y axis longer so details are lost and the load cell looks less horrible.

-Also includes a flask server to get plots of current accumulated data from the output of the sampler process.
-A 17 hour continuous run on my study floor after adding a fixed 4kg weight as soon as the loadcell was tared to zero looks is shown below.
-Need much longer timespan but it's actually looking far less bad than I had expected for a few dollars.
+Includes a flask server to plot current accumulated data from the flushed output file from the sampler process, served at the server root.

+An early continuous run on my study floor with a fixed 3kg weight added as soon as the loadcell was tared to zero, is shown below.
+Need much longer timespan but it's looking far less bad than I had expected for a few dollars.
 Even after a long initial climb, all values are within 2 gram in 4000.
-Temperature is an obvious external to check.
+If zero is shown, the plot is a slightly wiggly straight line.
+Temperature is a known external to check although it's not obvious knowing our day time and night time temperature gradient is not huge - between 14-24 or so most autumn days here in Sydney...
 I'll add that shortly because it may enable some of the drift to be modelled out.

 ![Example plot](loadcell_19hours_4kg.png)

 **Background:**
-Load cells suck.
+In many ways, load cells have annoying habits making them hard to deploy reliably, particularly where regular taring is not possible.
 The beekeepers have dropped them from the [openhivescale project](https://github.com/openhivescale/mechanic) preferring a digitised but much more mechanical system based on an old foundary scale design.

 Load cells suffer from drift and temperature changes, but cheap ones can be had for cheap - so little investment for fun.
-Being a data scientist means I want to know how badly they suck...so I grabbed some cheap 10kg load cells and hx711 converter boards from eGay, knowing I was in for a rough ride.
-Turns out they're not that bad...
+As a data scientist, I want to know what the data look like...so I grabbed some cheap 10kg load cells and hx711 converter boards from eGay, knowing I was in for a rough ride.
+Turns out they're probably not useless for my purposes.

 **Requirements:**
 Built for python3.5 on raspbian 9 (Debian Stretch).
 Developed on a pi zero w - best $20 I ever spent.